 Wednesday, March 1, 2017 DC Office of Zoning 441 4th Street, NW - Suite 200S Washington, D.C.
 20001 Good morning, Chairperson Hill and members of the Board of Zoning Adjustment.
 I am Rashad Young, City Administrator.
-I am pleased to be here today to request special exception and variance relief from the Board for the development and operation of an emergency shelter in Ward 6 located at 850 Delaware Ave SW, which will help advance the shared agenda of Mayor Bowser, the Council of the District of Columbia and many District residents, advocates and stakeholders - closing DC General, the largest family shelter in the District.
+I am pleased to be here today to request relief for special exception and variance from the Board for the development and operation of an emergency shelter in Ward 5 located at 1700 Rhode Island Ave.
+NE, which will help advance the shared agenda of Mayor Bowser, the Council of the District of Columbia and many District residents, advocates and stakeholders - closing DC General, the largest family shelter in the District.
 I am joined today by a team of subject matter experts, who will each speak to their skill area: